tetsu-koba/text2opus/README.md

 $ go install github.com/tetsu-koba/text2opus@latest
 ```

 It is expected to be installed in $GOPATH/bin or $HOME/go/bin.
-It is tested on Linux x86_64 and Mac AArch64.
+It has been tested on Linux x86_64 and Mac AArch64 platforms.

 ## Usage

-Make sure the $GOOGLE_APPLICATION_CREDENTIALS environment variable is set correctly.
+Ensure the `$GOOGLE_APPLICATION_CREDENTIALS` environment variable is set correctly.

 ```
 $ cat $GOOGLE_APPLICATION_CREDENTIALS
 {